Nevin1901/erlog/README.md

 docker images are an excuse to throw whatever and hope it works. erlog should be able to run fast and simple without having 8gb of ram and 2 cores.

 If you just want to run this on your vps then you should be able to do that without pulling 10,000 depdenencies

+## todo

+set WAL, set pragma syncrhonous=NORMAL or off, batch inserts, use custom ORM

+- benchmark sqlite with gorm and also with sqlite3 go, compilation options

+- maybe try to set db.Set("gorm:table_options", "mystring").Migrator().CreateTable(&User{}) to append for creating table